vizhur/ViennaSample-python/readme.md

-This template shows scaffolding of a Python project.
+This template shows scaffolding of a Python project and a PySpark project.